Amandine Buchard: Career

-She won a bronze medal at the 2014 World Judo Championships in Chelyabinsk.
+Buchard won a bronze medal at the 2014 World Championships in Chelyabinsk, Russia.

-She was junior world champion in 2014, having won the 2014 World Judo Junior Championships.
+Buchard was junior world champion in 2014, having won the 2014 World Juniors Championships.

-In 2019, she won the silver medal in the women's 52 kg event at the 2019 Judo World Masters held in Qingdao, China.
+In 2019, Buchard won the silver medal in the women's 52 kg event at the 2019 Judo World Masters held in Qingdao, China.
 In 2021, she won the gold medal in her event at the 2021 Judo World Masters held in Doha, Qatar.
 At the 2021 Judo Grand Slam Abu Dhabi held in Abu Dhabi, United Arab Emirates, she won the gold medal in her event.

-She won the gold medal in her event at the 2022 Judo Grand Slam Paris held in Paris, France.
+Buchard won the gold medal in her event at the 2022 Judo Grand Slam Paris.

+She won a bronze medal in the women's 52 kg event at the 2024 World Judo Championships held in Abu Dhabi, United Arab Emirates.
+She also won bronze in the same category in the 2024 Summer Olympics.